Estádio Nacional Mané Garrincha: 2014 FIFA World Cup

 The Mané Garrincha Stadium was demolished in 2010 to give way to a new stadium with a capacity of 72,788 fans and in order to reach the requirements for the 2014 World Cup, which was held in Brazil.
 The stadium was renamed in early 2010 to the Estádio Nacional Mané Garrincha and the construction began in April of the same year.
 The reconstruction involves dismantling the lower tier and retaining the upper tier into the new rectangular bowl, and reducing the size of the playing field so that the stadium can be a football-specific stadium.

+2016 Summer Olympics

-The stadium also hosted some games in the football tournament of the 2016 Summer Olympics to be held in Rio de Janeiro.
+The stadium also hosted some games in the football tournament of the 2016 Summer Olympics, held in Rio de Janeiro.